Meteor Rain

 Meteor Rain (流星雨 (Liú Xīng Yǔ)) is a 2001 Taiwanese drama starring Jerry Yan, Vanness Wu and Ken Chu of F4 and Rainie Yang.
 It is a supplementary miniseries of Meteor Garden which is based on the Japanese manga series Boys Over Flowers, written and illustrated by Yoko Kamio.
 It was produced by Comic Ritz International Production with Angie Chai being producer.
 It consists of three stand alone episodes that happened at different times before, during and after Meteor Garden itself.
 They are referred to as chapters focusing on each F4 members, except for Hua Ze Lei (Vic Chou).

 The series was broadcast on free-to-air Chinese Television System (CTS) from September 2001 to January 2002 following the main series Meteor Garden, which was broadcast in April 2001.
-It was followed by the sequel Meteor Garden II, which was broadcast from November 11 to December 25, 2002.
+It was followed by the sequel Meteor Garden II, which was broadcast from 11 November to 25 December 2002.

 Synopsis

 Mei Zuo's Chapter

 Mei Zuo (Vanness Wu) meets a Japanese girl named Ai Sha, who struggles to survive in Taiwan.
 She mocks him several times before finally revealing the truth.
 Ai Sha recently left Japan to find her grandmother and starts to practice dancing together with Mei Zuo.
 She believes the only way to do this is enter and win a dance contest on television.